-There is an ever-increasing amount of news and initiatives on natural capital accounting around the world.
-Here is a collection of the latest feature stories, publications and multimedia in our field.
+Around the world, activities and news about natural capital accounting is on the rise.
+Here we feature a collection of the latest stories, publications and multimedia content related to our sector.

 WAVES is a global partnership with collaboration among different actors at global, national and subnational levels.
 The major categories of engagement in the WAVES Global Partnership are: core implementing countries and targeted technical assistance countries (highlighted on map), contributing donor partners, and participating partners.

 The latest reports and studies highlighting natural capital accounting.